vanekt/vanekt/README.md

 -->

 My name is Ivan.
-A'm seasoned full-stack engineer with extensive experience in frontend development.
+I'm seasoned full-stack engineer with extensive experience in frontend development.
 - 14 years of experience in commercial web development.
 - Proven track record of managing large-scale projects from concept to implementation.
 - Expertise in migrating complex projects from legacy stacks to modern technologies.